CloudknightOps/Jules-Infrastructure-AWS/README.md

 # Jules-Infrastructure-AWS-WebApplication
+This project focuses on offering a step-by-step process for building a fault-tolerant Web application architecture on AWS using CloudFormation and the AWS CLI.
+The scripts are split into two sections: one for establishing the network infrastructure and the other for creating a computing resources.

-This CloudFormation template deploys a load balancer and its dependencies needed to host the Udagram web application.
-The template includes security groups, an autoscaling group with its required launch configuration, target groups, and an IAM role for the compute instances.
+The Compute cloudFormation template deploys a load balancer and its dependencies needed to host the Jule-web application.
+The compute template includes security groups, an autoscaling group with its required launch configuration, target groups, and an IAM role for the compute instances.

+## Prerequisites
+- AWS Account
+- Iam User with the appropriate Permissions and Programmatic Acess
+- AWS CLI installed and configured with access keys
+- AWS CloudFormation templates (Network and Compute)

 ## Parameters

 - **EnvironmentName**: A name that will be prefixed to resource names to enable easy identification.
-This is a string parameter.

 ## Resources